HewlettPackard/ezdemo/server/dc/README.md

 - If you set install_ad=false in user settings, you need to provide AD access information

+- Configure proxy settings if behind one

+- You may also provide local repository for Data Fabric packages

  ```ini
 #### Custom ####
 ad_server=""